Select Page

 Education: B.S.
 Geography, with a minor in Science, Technology, & Society, Penn State University | M.S. & Ph.D., Environmental Sciences, University of Virginia | Post-doc, Dept. of Ecology & Evolutionary Biology, Cornell University

-Interests: hydrological processes, water quality, environmental systems, science-technology-society interactions, interdisciplinary research
+Interests: hydrological processes, water quality, environmental systems, science-technology-society interactions, interdisciplinary research, graduate education, research development.

 Research: Water is essential to life, sustains diverse ecosystems, and is at the core of sustainable development.
-My research investigates the natural and anthropogenic processes that affect the water cycle and water quality.
-Primary interests include: 1) Coupled Processes — exploring how hydrological, biological, geochemical, and human processes control the status and trends of water quality in precipitation, groundwater, and surface waters; 2) Influences of Multiple Drivers — Assessing the impact of climate change, land use, atmospheric deposition, soil health, and management practices on the movement and pollution of water in stream and river networks; and 3) Sustainable Management — Applying principles of eco-hydrological systems for watershed protection and sustainable management of freshwater resources.
-Reflecting the interdisciplinary nature of my research, I have worked with >500 collaborators from around the world on my publications.
-My work provides a scientific basis for policies and management strategies to mitigate the effects of pollution and to protect, conserve, and restore freshwater.
+My primary research areas include: 1) Coupled Processes — understanding how hydrological, biological, geochemical, and human interactions control water quality; and 2) Watershed Management — integrating ecohydrological principles within integrated frameworks for sustainable watershed protection.
+Reflecting the interdisciplinary nature of my research, I have collaborated with >500 researchers from around the world on my publications.
+My work contributes to the scientific basis for policy and management strategies to protect, conserve, and restore surface waters.

-Much of my current research is conducted in the context of integrated systems studies of the critical zone.
-I was a founding co-PI of the Southern Sierra Critical Zone Observatory in California and led research at the Leading Ridge Watersheds within the Susquehanna/Shale Hills Critical Zone Observatory in Pennsylvania.
-Currently, I serve as a co-PI of the national hub for the U.S. Critical Zone Collaborative Network (CZNet) and of the international Critical Zone network-of-networks (CZInt), which promote interdisciplinary research, open data, and synthesis to understand complex landscapes and address environmental challenges.
-Current sponsored research projects:
+Current Projects: My latest research focuses on integrated studies of the Earth’s Critical Zone — where rock, soil, water, air, wildlife, and humans interact, sustaining life and driving essential processes such as nutrient cycling and water filtration.
+I was a founding co-PI of the Southern Sierra Critical Zone Observatory (in California), and led research at the Leading Ridge Watersheds within the Susquehanna Shale Hills Critical Zone Observatory (in Pennsylvania).
+Currently, I co-lead the national hub of the U.S. Critical Zone Collaborative Network and the international Critical Zone Network of Networks.
+These collaborative efforts drive interdisciplinary research and facilitate open data sharing, advancing scientific understanding of complex landscapes and enabling solutions to pressing environmental challenges.
+There are student opportunities to work on my current projects:

 • Accelerating Critical Zone Science with an International Network of Networks.
-Sponsor: National Science Foundation.
+Sponsor: U.S. National Science Foundation.

-• Uncovering the Role of Stemflow in the Cycling of Water and Solutes in Coastal Forests Under Stress from Sea Level Rise.
-Sponsor: National Science Foundation.
+• Uncovering the Role of Stemflow in the Cycling of Water and Solutes in Coastal Forests Under Stress from Sea Level Rise (with work at the University of Delaware’s coastal critical zone observatory).
+Sponsor: U.S. National Science Foundation.

 • Water Academy 2024: Empowering Interdisciplinary Scholars for Future Challenges.
 Sponsor: U.S. Geological Survey, Pennsylvania Water Resources Research Center.

 Advising: I enjoy working with students toward achieving their academic and professional goals.
-Student research projects typically involve some combination of field sampling, hydrological modeling, data synthesis, and/or stakeholder engagement.
-I encourage undergraduate students in the Department’s various undergraduate majors to participate in independent study courses or part-time jobs to gain research experience.
-Water is a cross-cutting research area, and I advise graduate students majoring in the Department’s graduate majors: EcologyForest Resources, Soil Science, or Wildlife and Fisheries Science.
-I also advise graduate students in interdisciplinary dual-title degree programs in Biogeochemistry, International Agriculture & Development, Operations Research, or Transdisciplinary Research on Environment and Society.
-Penn State’s Graduate School offers many services and opportunities for students, and the graduate application process is described here.
+In my Lab group, student research projects typically involve some combination of field observations, eco-hydrological modeling, data synthesis, and/or stakeholder engagement.
+Undergraduate Students: I encourage students in the Department’s various undergraduate majors to participate in independent study courses or part-time jobs to gain research experience.
+Graduate Students: I advise graduate students in any of the Department’s disciplinary majors: EcologyForest Resources, Soil Science, and Wildlife and Fisheries Science.
+I also advise graduate students in interdisciplinary dual-title degree programs in Biogeochemistry, International Agriculture and Development, and Transdisciplinary Research on Environment and Society.
+Penn State’s Graduate School offers many resources and opportunities for students, and the graduate application process is described here.

 Penn State Interdisciplinary Affiliations: